Is the Nest Learning Thermostat compatible with dual fuel hybrid heating and cooling systems?

 - Take the cover off of the thermostat and look at the wires.
 If you see a wire in the O, B, or O/B connector and a wire in W1, you likely have a dual fuel system (however, sometimes the wire for auxiliary strip heat is also in the W1 connector, so this is not a sure test).

-How do I set up my Nest Learning Thermostat with a dual fuel system?
+How do I set up my Nest Thermostat with a dual fuel system?

 A professional installer can choose the right settings for each type of system in Pro Setup that can be accessed in the EQUIPMENT section of SETTINGS.

-If you have a dual fuel system, you can buy Nest Concierge service to install and setup your Nest.
+If you have a dual fuel system, you can contact a local Nest Certified Professional to install and setup your Nest Thermostat.